Nancy Sinatra: 1950s and 1960s

-In December 1967 Sinatra and Hazlewood released the single "Some Velvet Morning" (US no. 26), accompanied by a promo clip.
+In December 1967, Sinatra and Hazlewood released the single "Some Velvet Morning" (US number 26), accompanied by a promotional clip.
 The recording is regarded as one of pop's more unusual singles; critic Cathi Unsworth wrote, "The puzzle of its lyrics and otherworldly beauty of its sound [offer] seemingly endless interpretations."
 The British broadsheet The Daily Telegraph placed "Some Velvet Morning" atop its 2003 list of the Top 50 Best Duets Ever ("Somethin' Stupid" ranked no. 27.)
 The song appeared on the duo's 1968 album Nancy & Lee, about which National Public Radio commented in 2017, "... its sly, sultry movements both are a gem of traditional '60s pop and an inversion of traditional conceptions of romance."

 Sinatra recorded the theme song for the James Bond film You Only Live Twice in 1967.
 In the liner notes of the CD reissue of her 1966 album Nancy In London, Sinatra states that she was "scared to death" of recording the song, and asked the songwriters Leslie Bricusse and John Barry: "Are you sure you don't want Shirley Bassey?"
-There are two versions of the Bond theme.
-The first is the lushly orchestrated track featured during the opening and closing credits of the film.
-The second – and more guitar-heavy – version appeared on the double A-sided single with "Jackson", though the Bond theme stalled at no. 44 on the Billboard Hot 100.
-"Jackson"/"You Only Live Twice" was even more successful in the UK, reaching no. 11 on the singles chart during a 19-week chart run (in the Top 50); it ranked 70 in the year-end chart.
+The two versions of the Bond theme include the lushly orchestrated track featured during the opening and closing credits of the film, and the more guitar-heavy version that appeared on the double A-sided single with "Jackson", though the Bond theme stalled at number 44 on the Billboard Hot 100.
+"Jackson"/"You Only Live Twice" was even more successful in the UK, reaching number 11 on the singles chart during a 19-week chart run (in the Top 50); it ranked 70th on the year-end chart.

 Sinatra traveled to Vietnam to perform for US troops in 1966 and 1967.
 Many soldiers adopted her song "These Boots Are Made for Walkin as their anthem, as shown in Pierre Schoendoerffer's documentary The Anderson Platoon (1967) and reprised in a scene in Stanley Kubrick's Full Metal Jacket (1987).
-Sinatra recorded several antiwar songs, including "My Buddy", which was featured on her album Sugar, "Home", co-written by Mac Davis and "It's Such a Lonely Time of Year", which appeared on the 1968 LP The Sinatra Family Wish You a Merry Christmas.
+Sinatra recorded several antiwar songs, including "My Buddy", which was featured on her album Sugar, "Home", co-written by Mac Davis, and "It's Such a Lonely Time of Year", which appeared on the 1968 LP The Sinatra Family Wish You a Merry Christmas.
 Sinatra recreated her Vietnam concert appearances on a 1988 episode of the television show China Beach.
 Sinatra still performs for charitable causes supporting Vietnam veterans, including Rolling Thunder.